jonakieling/typo3-websocket-provider/README.md

 services:
   Vendor\Extension\WebSocket\YourMessageComponent:
     public: true
+    tags: ['websocket.component']
 ```

 ### Routes

-Implement the interface [`WebSocketRouteProviderInterface`](Classes%2FWebSocketRouteProviderInterface.php).
-The only
-method returns a Symfony RouteCollection.
-Each Route must have a WsServer as controller.
-You can use [WebSocketRouteFactory](Classes%2FFactory%2FWebSocketRouteFactory.php) to create WsServer Routes easily.
+You may let your component implement the interface [CustomRouteInterface](Classes%2FInterfaces%2FCustomRouteInterface.php).
+Return your custom route path with a leading slash (e.g. `/socket.io/my_component`).

+> The default route for `Vendor\Extension\MyComponent` would be `/Vendor_Extension_MyComponent`

 > Be aware that the route of your WebSockets may be prefixed by whatever you have set for your Nginx config.
 In my case
 > this is often /socket.io to dealt with TLS.
+This prefix needs to be included in your custom route.

+### The Loop

+In case you need e.g. addPeriodicTimer you can implement the interface [ConfigureLoopInterface](Classes%2FInterfaces%2FConfigureLoopInterface.php).
+You'll get the loop as parameter.
+The signals SIGTERM and SIGINT are already registered to shut down the server.

 ## Configuration